Hamiltonian and Noether charges in first order gravity: The action for gravity in the first order formalism

-and it is easy to see that it is well defined.
-Namely, the surface term vanishes since we demand $De^I=0$ on an isolated horizon $\Delta$, while at the spatial infinity the integrand behaves as $O(\rho^{-5})$ and the volume element goes as $\rho^3\d^3\Phi$, and in the limit $\rho\to\infty$ the contribution of this term vanishes.

-From (\ref{relationNYHolst}) we see that the Neih-Yan term is not well defined due to the behaviour of the Holst term, so one need to provide a corresponding boundary term in order to make it well defined.
-The resulting action is given in (\ref{well_defined_NY}), or equivalently

-\subsection{Internal boundary: Isolated horizons}
+\subsubsection{Internal boundary: Isolated horizons}

-We shall consider the contribution to the variation of the action at the internal boundary, in this case a weakly isolated horizon.
 A weakly isolated horizon is a non-expanding null 3-dimensional hypersurface, with an additional condition that implies that surface gravity is constant on a horizon.
-Let us specify with some details its definition and basic properties \cite{afk}.
+Let us specify its definition and basic properties \cite{afk}.

 Let $\Delta$ be a 3-dimensional null surface of $(\mathcal{M},g_{ab})$, equipped with future directed null normal $l$.
 Let $q_{ab}\,\hat{=}\, g_{\underleftarrow{ab}}$ be the (degenerate) induced metric on $\D$ (we denote by $\hat{=}$ an equality which holds only on $\D$ and the arrow under a covariant index denotes the pullback of a corresponding form to $\D$).
 A tensor $q^{ab}$ that satisfies $q^{ab}q_{ac}q_{bd}\,\heq\, q_{cd}$, is called an inverse of $q_{ab}$.
 The expansion of a null normal $l$ is defined by $\theta_{(l)}= q^{ab}\nabla_a l_b$, where $\nabla_a$ is a covariant derivative compatible with the metric $g_{ab}$.